Roswell Pro Audio counts many successful engineers, producers, and recording artists among its customer base. See a few of them below.

 “The Mini K47 is warm, and don’t sound inexpensive.
 It is a true ‘no-brainer’ for anyone who is looking for a great mic at a great value.”

-Ross multi-platinum, multi-Grammy winning producer and engineer.
-His credits include Van Halen, Keb' Mo', the Doobie Brothers, John Mellencamp, Ziggy Marley, and many more.
+Ross Hogarth is a multi-platinum, multi-Grammy winning producer and engineer.
+His credits include Van Halen, Keb’ Mo’, the Doobie Brothers, John Mellencamp, Ziggy Marley, and many more.
 Read more about Ross at his website, Hoax Productions.

 “I haven’t stopped using the Delphos for vocals since I got it.
 We used it with Jeff Keith’s vocals for Tesla’s last album and Debbi Blackwell-Cook and I used it on the latest Delta Deep album replacing my trusty U87 that I’ve been using for over 25 years."